stevenpawley/Rsagacmd/README.md

 following R object classes to pass data to SAGA-GIS, and to load the results back into the R environment:

--   Raster data handling is provided by the R **raster** package.
+-   Raster data handling is provided by the R **raster** package as the default backend.
 Raster-based outputs from SAGA-GIS tools are loaded as `RasterLayer` objects.
 For more details, see the ‘Handling of raster data’.
+Other raster backends can be specified when creating the link to SAGA-GIS using `saga_gis(raster_backend = "terra)` for example.
+The supported raster backends are **raster**, **terra** and **stars**.
--   Vector features that result from SAGA-GIS geoprocessing operations are output in ESRI Shapefile format and are loaded into the R environment as simple features (`sf`) objects.
+-   Vector features that result from SAGA-GIS geoprocessing operations are output the format specified by the ‘vector_format’ arguments (default is ESRI Shapefile for SAGA-GIS versions \< 7.0 and GeoPackage for newer versions) and are loaded into the R environment as simple features (`sf`) objects.
+Different vector backends are also supported, including ‘sf’, ‘SpatVector’, and ‘SpatVectorProxy’, which can also be specified when initiating the link to SAGA-GIS using `saga_gis(vector_backend = "SpatVector")`.
--   Tabular data from SAGA-GIS tools are loaded as dataframes.
+-   Tabular data from SAGA-GIS tools are loaded as tibbles

 The results from tools that return multiple outputs are loaded into the R environment as a named list of the appropriate R object classes.